 8 Ways to Fix iPhone 14 Series Quick Battery Drain Problem

-Follow any of the ways mentioned below which you think might fix your issue, and move on to others if that does not help.
+Follow any of the ways mentioned below that you think might fix your issue, and move on to others if that does not help.

 1. Perform a restart on your iPhone